Khun Chang Khun Phaen: Origins and sepha

 Modern performance of sepha, showing krap.

 Khun Chang Khun Phaen is an old folk story in the Thai language.
-It originated as a folk entertainment some time around 1600 A.D., developed by storytellers who recited episodes for local audiences, and passed on the story by word-of-mouth.
-By the eighteenth century, such performances had become the most popular form of entertainment in Siam.
+It originated as a folk entertainment some time around 17th century, developed by storytellers who recited episodes for local audiences, and passed on the story by word-of-mouth.
+By the 18th century, such performances had become the most popular form of entertainment in Siam.
 The storytellers recounted the story in stylized recitation, using two small sticks of wood (krap) to give rhythm and emphasis.
 The performances typically lasted a full night.

 The performance of Khun Chang Khun Phaen created a new genre known as sepha.
 For at least a century, only episodes from this work were known by this term.
 In the Fourth Reign (1851–1868), parts of the royal chronicles and a few other works were also rendered in this form on royal commission, but all but a few fragments have since disappeared.

 The origin of this word sepha is disputed.
 There is a musical form of the same name, but this seems unconnected.
 Kukrit Pramoj thought that sepha meant a jail and that the genre was developed by convicts in jail.
 Sujit Wongthet argued a connection to the Sanskrit word sewa, indicating some original association with ritual.